TechPolicyLab/Data-Statements/template-v2.md

 A data statement is a characterization of a dataset that provides context to allow developers and users to better understand how experimental results might generalize, how software might be appropriately deployed, and what biases might be reflected in systems built on the software.

 This data statement was written based on the template for the Data Statements Version 2 schema.
-The template was prepared by Angelina McMillan-Major, Emily M. Bender, and Batya Friedman and can be found at (LINK) and was updated from the community [Version 1 Markdown template by Leon Dercyznski](https://gist.github.com/leondz/b3a53bb807a301424e3762787a04a5da).
+The template was prepared by Angelina McMillan-Major, Emily M. Bender, and Batya Friedman and can be found at https://techpolicylab.uw.edu/data-statements/ and was updated from the community [Version 1 Markdown template by Leon Dercyznski](https://gist.github.com/leondz/b3a53bb807a301424e3762787a04a5da).